 After this, he moves to New York City to pursue a graduate degree in the Media Studies program at the New School University, specializing in Production, Directing, and Writing for Film and TV.

-Still in New York, Manuel collaborates with design studios Atelier Malvar+Tusch and Roomservice on numerous design and multimedia projects for clients including Camper, Roommate Hotels, and Google.
+Still in New York, Manuel collaborates with agencies Atelier Malvar+Tusch and Roomservice on numerous design and multimedia projects for clients, including Camper, Roommate Hotels, and Google.

 September 2012 - moves to Berlin and decides to pursue his childhood dream of becoming a train engineer.
-He completes the training by the Deutsche Bahn, only to be dismissed shortly after due to his faulty vision.
+He completes the training by Deutsche Bahn, only to be dismissed shortly after due to his faulty vision.

 Manuel’s favourite quote is: